kikopocampo/tinyapp/README.md

 !["Sample Usage"](./public/sample.jpeg)

 - URLs http://localhost:8080/u/Z1j5q3, *et al.* will be created.
-These can now be used as a link to redirect to the specific site without the lengthy url.
+These can now be used as a link to redirect to the specific site without the lengthy url by anyone.
 - A unique code is created everytime a url is generated.
 - The original URL can be replaced if a unique code is already registered.